-The School of Oral and Dental Sciences has a long-established interdisciplinary research culture with tight links between clinical dentistry and basic scientific research.
+Bristol Dental School has a long-established interdisciplinary research culture with tight links between clinical research (dentistry and orthopaedics) and basic scientific research.

 As a result, our research laboratories are located close to clinical facilities such as the Clinical Trials Unit, patient clinics and primary care units.

 We receive funding from a range of organisations including the National Institute for Health Research (NIHR), The European Union, The Wellcome Trust, DSTL and various UKRI research councils, among others.

 - Microbiology and Materials